-However, unlike a workers' compensation claim, our construction accident attorneys in Macon must prove negligence was involved in your injury.
+However, unlike a workers' compensation claim, our Macon construction accident attorneys must prove negligence was involved in your injury.
 Negligence is a failure to exercise reasonable care to prevent you from suffering an injury.
 In a workers' compensation claim we simply need to prove that you suffered an injury in the course of your employment.

-Our trusted lawyers can review your situation to determine if a third-party claim is an option.
+Our lawyers can review your situation to determine if a third-party claim is an option.
 We can even file this claim while helping you through the workers' compensation process.
 Workers' compensation laws do not prohibit us from pursuing a third-party claim in addition to your workers’ compensation claim.